jvalue/open-data-service-v1/README.md

 The current API of the ODS (v2) implements the [JSON API](https://jsonapi.org/) specification to ensure a standardized data exchange format.
 Therefore, all HTTP requests containing a message body must contain the content-type header field with value "application/vnd.api+json".
 Most of the v1 endpoints still remain but, since they are mutually linked, you can explore the API by simply clicking through it.
 On the [base path](http://localhost:8080/ods/api/v2) of API v2 you will find an entry point from which each endpoint is reachable.

-## Getting Started

-Please see [PegelOnline-Example.md](./docs/configuration/PegelOnline-Example.md) for an introduction on how to use ODS.

 ### Swagger
 Another way of exploring the API is via [Swagger](https://swagger.io/).
 By executing the above mentioned docker-compose command (`docker-compose -f docker/docker-compose.yml -f docker/docker-compose.local.yml up`) Swagger-UI will be started and can be reached via [localhost:8082](http://localhost:8082).